nitin-dhevar/86-no-more-frontend/README.md

 ## Funding:
 The project is not currently funded

-## 🌠 # :construction: Road Map
+# :construction: Road Map

 Our ideas for new features that can be implemented to make this project better can be seen in our RoadMap project board.
 [Road Map](https://github.com/nitin-dhevar/86-no-more-frontend/projects?query=is%3Aopen)

-heart: Acknowledgements
+:heart: Acknowledgements
 ---
 We would like to thank Dr. Timothy Menzies for helping us understand the process of building a good Software Engineering project.
 We would also like to thank the teaching assistants Andre Lustosa, San Gilson, Xueqi (Sherry) Yang, Yasitha Rajapaksha, Rahul Yedida for their support throughout the project.